 If an employee does not report for work, and has not explained the reason for absence, then the employee should expect to be contacted [by telephone, email, letter or text] during the period of absence by the employee’s line manager, who will want to enquire after the employee’s health and be advised, if possible, as to the employee’s expected return date.
 This must not be treated as a substitute for reporting sickness absence.
 Absence that has not been notified in accordance with the sickness absence reporting procedure will be treated as unauthorised absence.

-All employees must complete a self-certification form detailing the reason for absence for any period of sickness absence up to seven days.
+All employees must complete a self-certification form detailing the reason for absence for any period of sickness absence up to seven calendar days.
 The self-certification form can be obtained from [insert] and must be completed immediately on return to duty and returned to [Tier].

-A medical certificate (a ‘Statement of Fitness for Work’ hereinafter called a ‘Fit Note’) must be provided from the eighth day of absence (including Saturdays and Sundays).
+A medical certificate (a ‘Statement of Fitness for Work’ hereinafter called a ‘Fit Note’) must be provided from the eighth day of absence (including Saturdays, Sundays Bank Holidays and other school closure periods).
 This should be provided to the line manager as soon as possible and, if absence continues further, Fit Notes should be provided to cover the whole period of absence.
 Failure to do so may result in non-payment of sick pay (where applicable) and/or disciplinary action if appropriate.

 Employees must continue to submit Fit Notes during school closure periods.
 The Trust may take a copy of the Fit Note for their records and return the original copy to the employee.

 An employee shall, if required at any time, attend an Occupational Health (OH) or other medical appointment/examination by a registered medical practitioner nominated by the Trust.

+Employees should inform [Tier] if they are experiencing any difficulties in the workplace due to a health condition so that this can be discussed and support identified and as well as any other action points e.g. a referral to Occupational Health.
+Early notification will help line managers to determine the most appropriate course of action to support an employee's individual needs.

+There may be some instances where the employee may be reluctant to discuss this with their line manager because of the nature of their condition e.g., menopause.
+Where employees who do not wish to discuss the issue with their direct line manager, they may find it helpful to have an initial discussion with a trusted colleague, or another manager, mental health first aider instead or a trade union representative if there is one in the workplace.
+This discussion should support in identifying an appropriate senior manager with whom sufficient information can be shared to enable the employee to be supported, risks and any absences to be managed and reasonable adjustments to be put in place if required.

+[It is recognised that employees may need support and adjustments at work before the menopause (known as the perimenopause) as well as during and after the menopause and they are encouraged to raise this as outlined in 4.9.
+It is understood that the menopause and perimenopause is an individual experience.
+Therefore, the age an employee experiences symptoms can vary significantly as well the type of symptoms, severity of symptoms as well as the adjustments required. [see menopause policy for further information]]

 Sickness Absence Monitoring